Send the link below via email or IMCopy

 Solution 1-The doctors at Cook County ER in Chicago were overwhelmed with the number of patients complaining of chest pains.

 2-To make matters worse, the doctors had trouble diagnosing the patients because they were stuck considering a wide variety of information like health history, ECB readings, blood pressure and more.

-3- The process required doctors to only use a few defined symptoms in their analysis, treating the patients increased the doctor’s accuracy by 70 percent.
+3- The process required doctors to only use a few defined symptoms in their analysis including the patients family tree history if any had heart problems before, treating the patients increased the doctor’s accuracy by 70 percent.
 Needless to say it was a very imprecise system.

 5-When Less Is More

 1-The Cook County experiment shows that the presence of more information does not lead to better decisions.
 All of the extra information – health history, ECG, etc. – does occasionally help, but more often than not it complicates things.
 This is what happened to Blue Team in Millennium Challenge.